|

 recognized, most famously in Proust’s A la Recherche, where the author’s sniff of a Madeleine dipped in

-his meetings with Tante Leonie.
-Interestingly, the memory led to a
+of his meetings with Tante Leonie.
+Interestingly, the memory led

-change in the author’s emotional state to that experienced during
+to a change in the author’s emotional state to that experienced

 Another comparison, this time with visual art, can be

-level by a broad audience.
-Take a trip to the National Gallery and
+hedonic level by a broad audience.
+Take a trip to the National

-look at the crowds surrounding the impressionists, or the groups
+Gallery and look at the crowds surrounding the impressionists, or

-pictures.
+to appreciate these pictures.
 But what about the Tate Modern?
-To someone without a
+To

 Learning – in this case a solid grounding in the